epandurski/swaptacular.github.io/_posts/2024-07-04-automated-currency-exchanges.md

 For quite some time, the [My wallet app]({{
-site.app_demo.creditors_webapp}}) allowed users to set an exchange policy for each currency in their wallet, so that the creditors agent could arrange mutually beneficial currency exchanges between users:
+site.app_demo.creditors_webapp}}) allowed users to set an exchange policy for every currency in their wallet, so that the creditors agent could arrange mutually beneficial currency exchanges between users:

 <!--more-->